allegro/blog/_posts/2021-06-29-css-architecture-and-performance-of-micro-frontends.md

 In the beginning of 2021 another idea started to form, this time we wanted to unlock the agile nature of our Micro Frontends and their deployment.
 We came to the understanding that it would be ideal if instead of serving bundles containing a predefined list of components, we could send one composed of only the files that were actually required to render a certain page.
 Collecting the list of CSS that’s needed was not the problem — we were generating the HEAD section after all but generating those unique bundles, well that was something different.

 First option we had to verify was the possibility to prepare all of the bundles beforehand so they can be picked and served from CDN.
-Sadly, taking into account that there are around 500 components, any of which can either be used as a building block of a certain page or not, gives us 2500 combinations which is way more than we can handle.
-Additionally, it would not only be a waste of time and storage (some components have higher possibility to be used then others) but also at least a portion of the work would have to be redone every time a component is updated, which can happen multiple times a day.
+Sadly, taking into account that there are around 500 components, any of which can either be used as a building block of a certain page or not, gives us 2<sup>500</sup> combinations which is way more than we can handle.
+Even if we optimistically assumed that each stylesheet required around 50ms to generate, it would take us roughly 5x10<sup>141</sup> years to cover everything.
+Additionally, it would not only be a waste of time and storage (some components have higher possibility to be used than others) but also at least a portion of the work would have to be redone every time a component is updated, what can happen multiple times a day.

-Finally, we went with a different approach by implementing bundler microservice.
-Every time a user makes a request for a page, our API is asked for an URL to the bundle containing the provided list of files.
-Initially, we send an empty response resulting in all assets being embedded separately, while already preparing what’s needed.
-After that, all subsequent requests are fulfilled with URLs cached in the memory registry.
-This is where we are now — concatenating required files only for combinations that are actually needed.
+Finally, we went with a different approach by implementing a bundler microservice.
+Its operating principle can be explained in a few steps:

+1. When user makes a request for a page, our server collects a list of CSS files that would normally be added to the HEAD section;
+2. It sends this list of files to our microservice asking for an URL to the corresponding bundle that contains them;
+3. The microservice checks if it has the bundle in its cache:
+    1. If it does, then bundle URL is immediately returned;
+    2. Otherwise, it also responds right away with empty result, triggering bundle generation in the background;
+4. Based on the response from the microservice, the server either embeds separate CSS files as usual or replaces them with a single bundle.

+This is where we are now – generating only what is actually needed and keeping the duration overhead minimal.
 A lot of thought and multiple iterations went into making it possible, so I think you can expect a completely separate article about this microservice in the future.
-Most important thing for us is that the trend of constant improvement for our users continues which is confirmed by [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/):
+Most important thing for us is that the trend of constant improvement for our users continues as confirmed by [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/):

 ![FCP according to CrUX over last 10 months](/img/articles/2021-06-29-css-architecture-and-performance-of-micro-frontends/fcp-in-crux.png "FCP according to CrUX over last 10 months")

 ### Summary

-CSS architecture is one of the most important factors influencing performance, which makes ignoring it harder and harder as the page grows.
+CSS architecture is one of the most important factors influencing performance, what makes ignoring it harder and harder as the page grows.
 Fortunately, our experience shows that even in higher-scale systems built using micro frontends, it is still possible to improve successfully.
-By solving problems of existing solutions and experimenting with new ideas we are able to constantly raise the bar of our metrics which makes browsing Allegro a better experience for our users month by month.
+By solving problems of existing solutions and experimenting with new ideas we are able to constantly raise the bar of our metrics making browsing Allegro a better experience for our users month by month.